-Please check $\sqrt{}$ each item included in your submission.
+Please check √ each item included in your submission.
 Your submission should include the applicable items in the order listed below.

-General

-- □ Application Cover Page (form provided)

-- □ Submission Requirements Checklist (this form)

-- □ Narratives

-- □ Category Specific Narratives

-- Project Timeline Provide a project schedule showing all major milestones (i.e. study, design, environmental, permitting, construction, estimated completion date, etc.), including receipt of other funding sources.

-Financial

-- □ Budget Summary (form provided) - □ Cost estimates and/or written quotes, if applicable - Proof of secured funding (commitment letters, bank statements), if applicable

-Visual

-- Map Please include a map showing the property location (if applicable, show wetlands and wetland buffers, flood plain, water bodies, parks, open spaces, rails, and other features pertinent to the project).
-Applicants may use the City's interactive mapping website at http://host.appgeo.com/salemma/ - Catalog cuts (i.e. recreation equipment), if applicable - Photos of the project site (not more than four views per site).
+Ger neral Application Cover Page (form provided) Submission Requirements Checklist (this form) Narratives Category Specific Narratives Project Timeline - Provide a project schedule showing all major milestones (i.e. study, design, environmental, permitting, construction, estimated completion date, etc.), including receipt of other funding sources. ancial Budget Summary (form provided) Cost estimates and/or written quotes, if applicable Proof of secured funding (commitment letters, bank statements), if applicable Vis ual Map - Please include a map showing the property location (if applicable, show wetlands and wetland buffers, flood plain, water bodies, parks, open spaces, rails, and other features pertinent to the project).
+Applicants may use the City's interactive mapping website at http://host.appgeo.com/salemma/ Catalog cuts (i.e. recreation equipment), if applicable Photos of the project site (not more than four views per site).
 Digital copies for use in a presentation must be provided.

-Ownership/Operation (non-City)

-- □ If the owner is not the applicant, attach documentation of site control or written consent of the property owner to undertake the project. - Certificate of Good Standing (if operating as a corporation) - □ 501(c)(3) certification (if operating as a non-profit) - Device and Sale agreement or Copy of Current Recorded Deed (if applicable)

-Community Support (Recommended)

-Letters of Support (i.e. city departments, residents, neighborhood groups, civic organizations, businesses, etc.)

-Historic Resource Projects

-- Documentation that the project is listed on the State Register of Historic Places or a written determination from the Salem Historical Commission that the resource is significant in the history, archaeology, architecture or culture of Salem.
-Note: If located within a local or National Register district, it must be a contributing property to the district. - D Photos documenting the condition of the property - Report or condition assessment by a qualified professional describing the current condition of the property, if available.
+Ow nership/Operation (non-City) If the owner is not the applicant, attach documentation of site control or written consent of the property owner to undertake the project.
+Certificate of Good Standing (if operating as a corporation) 501(c)(3) certification (if operating as a non-profit) Purchase and Sale agreement or Copy of Current Recorded Deed (if applicable) Co mmunity Support (Recommended) Letters of Support (i.e. city departments, residents, neighborhood groups, civic organizations, businesses, etc.).
+Please do not have supporters mail in letters; please include them in the application.
+His toric Resource Projects Documentation that the project is listed on the State Register of Historic Places or a written determination from the Salem Historical Commission that the resource is significant in the history, archaeology, architecture or culture of Salem.
+Note: If located within a local or National Register district, it must be a contributing property to the district.
+Photos documenting the condition of the property.
+Report or condition assessment by a qualified professional describing the current condition of the property, if available (PDF acceptable).
+Co mmunity Housing Projects Development proforma ns and Reports (if available) - If available in 8 $\frac{1}{2}$ x 11, include in the application.
+If not, provide parately, not bound to the application.

-Community Housing Projects

-Development proforma

-Plans and Reports (if available) - If available in 8 $\frac{1}{2}$ x 11, include in the application.
-If not, provide separately, not bound to the application.

-- □ Renderings, site plans, engineering plans, design and bidding plans and specifications - Applicable Reports: 21E, Historic Structure Reports, appraisals, survey plans, feasibility studies for reports of more than 10 pages, applicants may provide 2 copies, rather than 11.
+☐ Renderings, site plans, engineering plans, design and bidding plans and specifications